stav/sirem/docs/RSC_IMPLEMENTATION_REVIEW.md

    ```

 2. **Parallel data fetching** (already done ✅):
-   - `Promise.all` in both pages is good
+   - `Promise.all` in dashboard, manage, and tags pages is good

 3. **Selective field fetching** (already done ✅):
    - Dashboard only fetches needed fields